-Three Months

-Ended May 31, 2016
+Three Months Ended May 31, 2017

 Distributions and Other Income from Investments

-Dividends and Distributions (1) \$ 73.9
+Dividends and Distributions (1) \$ 69.0

-Paid-In-Kind Dividends(1) 1.2

-Interest Income 0.1
+Paid-In-Kind Dividends (1) 0.8

-Net Premiums Received from Call Options Written 1.5
+Net Premiums Received from Call Options Written 0.5

-Total Distributions and Other Income from Investments 76.7
+Total Distributions and Other Income from Investments 70.3

 Expenses

-Net Investment Management Fee (11.5)
+Net Investment Management Fee (13.9)

 Other Expenses (0.9)

-Interest Expense (7.1)
+Interest Expense (7.4)

-Preferred Stock Distributions (4.5)
+Preferred Stock Distributions (2.9)

-Income Tax Benefit 3.9
+Income Tax Benefit, net 5.3

-Net Distributable Income (NDI). \$ 56.6
+Net Distributable Income (NDI) \$ 50.5

-Weighted Shares Outstanding 112.8
+Weighted Shares Outstanding 114.1

-NDI per Weighted Share Outstanding \$ 0.50
+NDI per Weighted Share Outstanding \$0.443

-Adjusted NDI per Weighted Share Outstanding (2) \$ 0.52
+Adjusted NDI per Weighted Share Outstanding (2) \$0.459

-Distributions paid per Common Share (3) \$ 0.55
+Distributions paid per Common Share (3) \$0.450

-(1) See Note 2 (Investment Income) to the Financial Statements for additional information regarding paid-inkind and non-cash dividends and distributions.
+(1) See Note 2 - Significant Accounting Policies to the Financial Statements for additional information regarding paid-in-kind and non-cash dividends and distributions.

-(2) Adjusted NDI includes \$1.9 million of consideration received in the MarkWest Energy Partners, L.P. and MPLX LP merger that was intended to offset lower quarterly distributions as a result of the transaction.
+- (2) Adjusted NDI includes \$1.9 million of consideration received in the merger of MarkWest Energy Partners, L.P. and MPLX LP.
 Because the acquiring entity has deemed part of the merger consideration to be compensation to help offset the lower quarterly distribution that unitholders of the acquired entity would receive after closing, we believe it to be appropriate to include this amount in Adjusted NDI.
-This merger consideration is not included in investment income for GAAP purposes, but rather is treated as additional consideration when calculating the realized or unrealized gain (loss) that results from the merger transaction.

-(3) The distribution of \$0.55 per share for the second quarter was paid on July 15, 2016.
+This merger consideration is not included in investment income for GAAP purposes, but rather is treated as additional consideration when calculating the realized or unrealized gain (loss) that results from the merger transaction. - (3) The distribution of \$0.45 per share for the second quarter of fiscal 2017 was paid on July 14, 2017.